Duphlux/duphlux-android-sdk/README.md

 Once your user has given our number a missed call, you’d need to query to confirm the status of your previous request.

 ```
-		duphluxSdk.getStatus(MainActivity.this, authRequest, new DuphluxAuthenticationCallback() {
+		duphluxSdk.getStatus(MainActivity.this, duphluxAuthRequest, new DuphluxAuthenticationCallback() {
                     @Override
                     public void onStart() {
                         // Called before request is made